Vars-Ulrich/quartz/public/SAA-C03 Exam/SAA-C03 Exam.md

 - Solutions can suffer from DNS cashing issues, especially for mobile users.
 	- this causes a delay in traffic redirection
 		- consider these things with differentiating between [[CloudFront]] and [[Route 53]]
+- the only s3 class Snowball devices can input into for data

 ## Areas of Weakness (pink highlights elsewhere)
 ### pricing of multitiered services